Since our recipe includes cheese and scallions, it is not a true French Quiche Lorraine, but it is deliciously Lorraine-ish.

 1 1/2 - 2 cups shredded Monterrey Jack cheese

 1. Roll the Pâte Brisée into a rough circle about 1/8 inch thick and transfer it into the mold or pie pan.
-Gently press it into the sides of the pan and trim and decorate the edges as you like.
+Gently press it into the sides of the pan and trim and decorate the edges so that they extend just slightly beyond the edges of the pan.

 2. Preheat the oven to 400 degrees.
 Carefully place a sheet of parchment over the pastry in the pan, and fill it with beans or pie weights, pressing and folding the paper gently around the sides to ensure a snug fit.
 Bake on a rimmed baking sheet on the middle oven rack for 9 minutes.